-Friday, hard day at work plastering a very large ceiling, which my shoulder will not thank me for in the morning.
+Friday.
+Hard day at work plastering a very large ceiling, which my shoulder will not thank me for in the morning.
 The only benefit of the job is I’ll be finished early.

-K: what you up to,
+K: What you up to?

-M: not a lot, cup of tea and chillin,
+M: Not a lot.
+Cup of tea and chillin’.

-K: fancy a beer,
+K: Fancy a beer?

-M: Ken its Friday and I’ve got hockey tomorrow,
+M: Ken, it’s Friday and I’ve got hockey tomorrow.

-K: Just a couple of early ones, we wont be late.
+K: Just a couple of early ones, we won’t be late.

-Right, drinking with Ken is always an early one, that never seems to end (there are loads of stories to be told) and always leads to me being extremely wasted and completely righting off the next day.
+Right, drinking with Ken is always an early one, that never seems to end (there are loads of stories to be told) and always leads to me being extremely wasted and completely writing off the next day.
 So after a long conversation we come to an understanding.

-M: Ok two pints and I’m going home.
+M: Ok, two pints and I’m going home.

 True to my word, well nearly, two pints and a cup of coffee, then home.

-12:15 I say my goodbyes and head off, the hour and a half journey up north was a quiet and lonely one.
-As I was reaching the historic town of Kings Lynn, I took a wrong turn and went through a large brick archway that can only be described as Kings Lynn’s answer to the Arc de Triomphe.
+12.15.
+I say my goodbyes and head off.
+The hour and a half journey up north was a quiet and lonely one.
+As I was reaching the historic town of King’s Lynn I took a wrong turn and went through a large brick archway that can only be described as King’s Lynn’s answer to the Arc de Triomphe.

-I arrive at the complex known as Lynnsport, now this is an impressive complex that caters for every sport, I believe they even have a Pool, Darts and dominos centre, oh and the changing room had a sauna in it.
-How good is that, ( just a thought Long Road).
+I arrive at the complex known as Lynnsport.
+Now this is an impressive complex that caters for every sport; I believe they even have a pool, darts and dominos centre.
+Oh, and the changing room had a sauna in it.
+How good is that?
+(Just a thought, Long Road)

-There were a few candidates for MOM notably Mikey, Hardworking and tenacious.
-But the vote went to James for not turning into the incredible Hulk and getting carded, I even saw him shake someone’s hand during the game hmmm new James! could be.
+There were a few candidates for MoM, notably Mikey - hardworking and tenacious.
+But the vote went to James for not turning into the Incredible Hulk and getting carded.
+I even saw him shake someone’s hand during the game.
+Hmmm…new James!
+Could be.

-The M2s line up was strong and the addition of Paresh and Pearson further strengthened the squad.
+The M2s’ line up was strong and the addition of Paresh and Pearson further strengthened the squad.
 From the off, South dominated the game.
-The intensity and pure determination of the M2s could not be matched by Wisbech who were simply outclassed.
+The intensity and pure determination of the M2s could not be matched by Wisbech, who were simply outclassed.

 The early moments were played at a high pace with both sides eager to assert authority.
-The M3's got off to a great start when Dan Loy found some space in the D to shovel a ball under the COP Goalie.
-It would probably have made it over the line, but Nev Warren made sure with a delicate jab from two yards out.
-Ash Dookun may be gone, but his goal stealing exploits are never forgotten.
+The M3s got off to a great start when Dan Loy found some space in the D to shovel a ball under the CoP Goalie.
+It would probably have made it over the line but Nev Warren made sure with a delicate jab from two yards out: Ash Dookun may be gone, but his goal stealing exploits are never forgotten.

 South 4ths were edged out by Spalding despite taking the lead twice.

 Numbers were never going to be a problem this week with so many keen to repeat our early season victory against Wisbech but on home territory this time.
-Thanks to those who kindly agreed to step aside this weekend or make the 3-day round trip to Spalding with the M4s!
+Thanks to those who kindly agreed to step aside this weekend or make the three day round trip to Spalding with the M4s!

 The second half started with one of the Wisbech players taking a nasty blow to the side of the head from a deflected Simon T shot.
 After a visit to our on-site A&E department we understand he is absolutely fine and very proud of his wound!

-MoM overwhelmingly went to Simon T for an outstanding performance that helped inspire a famous M5s victory.
+MoM overwhelmingly went to Simon T for an outstanding performance that helped inspire a famous M5s' victory.